Home

 1792 - More forced evictions from the highlands

 By the late 1700's, more forced evictions were occurring.
-Lieutenant-General John Campbell (30 March 1762 - 29 March 1834), the 1st Marquess / Marquis of Breadalbane, and a Scottish soldier and landowner, had become the Earl of Breadalbane in January 1782.
-In 1792 many families were forced to leave to the coast and many others emigrated.
+Lieutenant-General John Campbell (30 March 1762 - 29 March 1834), the 1st Marquess / Marquis of Breadalbane, and a Scottish soldier and landowner, became the Earl of Breadalbane in January 1782.
+In 1792 many families were forced to leave for the coast and many others emigrated.
+This might explain why John's son's Robert, Colin and James left the area and moved to different locations.

 James Robertson(8 September 1789 - ?), the son of John Robertson and Ellin/Helen Clark, married Margaret (Mary) McGregor on 10 February 1811 at Killin (Ref 361 10/332).
 Given the names of their third and fourth children, it is possible (but not confirmed) that Margaret McGrigor was the daughter (with the surname as shown) of Patrick McGrigor/McGrigor and Elizabeth McTavish and was born on 31 August 1787 in the Killin area (Ref 361 20/220); she had a brother named Patrick McGregor who was born 10 May 1802 also in the Killin area.